eliainnocenti/Cryptography-Exercises/README.md

   - **Big Numbers:** Handling large integer arithmetic for crypto applications.
   - **Asymmetric Cryptography:** Exploring public-key techniques and RSA.

-- **Python for Cryptography Attacks:**
+- **Python for Cryptography and Attacks:**
-  Focus on rapidly prototyping and executing attacks, as Python is the de facto language for quick and effective exploit development.
+  Focus on rapid prototyping, cryptanalysis, and CTF-style challenges.
+Python is used for both implementing cryptographic primitives and attacking them, making it ideal for practical exploit development and cryptanalysis.

 > [!NOTE]
 > For further details, refer to the course slides and materials provided during the lectures.